Abstract

 In this work, we introduce a novel, fully data-driven framework that tackles OCMG directly from 3D point clouds, learning to generalize expert path patterns across free-form surfaces.

-We propose MaskPlanner, a deep learning method that predicts local path segments for a given object while simultaneously inferring ``path masks" to group these segments into distinct trajectories.
+We propose MaskPlanner, a deep learning method that predicts local path segments for a given object while simultaneously inferring “path masks” to group these segments into distinct paths.
 This design induces the network to capture both local geometric patterns and global task requirements in a single forward pass.

 Extensive experimentation on a realistic robotic spray painting scenario shows that our approach attains near-complete coverage (above 99%) for unseen objects, while it remains task-agnostic and does not explicitly optimize for paint deposition.

-Moreover, a real-world validation on a 6-DoF specialized painting robot demonstrates that the generated paths are directly executable and yield expert-level paint quality.
+Moreover, our real-world validation on a 6-DoF specialized painting robot demonstrates that the generated paths are directly executable and yield expert-level painting quality.

 Dataset